Why I Didn’t Get Eaten by a Komodo Dragon While I was in Komodo National Park!

-Komodo Dragons have a fearsome reputation.
-Stories of their ferocity and venomous bite are common.
+Komodo Dragons have a fearsome reputation and stories of their ferocity and venomous bite are legend.
 Komodo Dragons look extremely formidable, I can attest to that!
-My recent trip to Komodo National Park gave me a close up look at the largest of lizards, now vulnerable to extinction.
+My trip to Komodo National Park gave me a close up look at the largest of lizards, now vulnerable to extinction.

 Like the African Massai warriors, the guides who are protecting you from the dragons carry only sticks.
-I felt about the same way when I saw the sticks as I felt in Africa.
-What is a stick going to do against a lion or a dragon who weighs 200 pounds?
+What is a stick going to do against a hungry lion or a dragon?
 I guess they must do something since no other weapon is present.
-At least, you hope they do.
+At least, you hope they do something.

 A couple of them raised up to take a look, but they weren’t extremely close to us so we weren’t concerned, just fascinated by the animals.

 Now, even though we took the “short trek”, there was “a bit of a hill” to climb in 100% humidity in unbelievable heat.
 A hill?
 It was more like a mountain.
 I don’t climb very well since I have 4 Titanium rods and 8 titanium pedicle screws in my lower spine, and I can tell you, I had a tough time.
 Steep?
 Oh yes, it was f^&^&*g steep all right!
 I did my best to put one foot in front of the other and breathe.
 The top of the mountain had incredible views.
 The bad news was the way down was even steeper.
 And rockier.
 Remember, we still have guides because there are no fences or enclosures, a dragon could be anywhere.